wmbusmeters/wmbusmeters/README.md

 Electricity meter Kamstrup Omnipower (omnipower)
 ```

-The wmbus dongles imst871a and amb8465 can only listen on one type of wmbus telegrams at a time.
+The wmbus dongles imst871a can only listen on one type of wmbus telegrams at a time.
-So you can listen to multiple meters as long as they all require the same radio mode C1 or T1.
+Thus you can listen to multiple meters as long as they all require the same radio mode C1 or T1.

-If you use rtlwmbus, then you can listen to both C1 and T1 at the same time.
+However if you use amb8465 or rtlwmbus, then you can listen to both C1 and T1 telegrams at the same time.

 # Usage examples